nikkijuk/camunda-playground/README.md

 Camunda BPM was forked 2013 from open source library Activiti https://www.activiti.org/.
 Activiti is commercially available as part of Alfresco suite https://www.alfresco.com/platform/process-services-bpm.

-Camunda BPM is offered as Open Source (Apache 2.0 lisence), commercial version adds monitoring and optimization features https://camunda.com/enterprise/.
+Camunda BPM is offered as Open Source (Apache 2.0 license), commercial version adds monitoring and optimization features https://camunda.com/enterprise/.
 Camunda can be seen as "best of breed" open source stack.

 Camunda as company has recently (12/2018) raised 25 million euros of venture capital https://blog.camunda.com/post/2018/12/camunda-raises-series-a/.
 They are growing, just as last year https://blog.camunda.com/post/2017/12/camunda-year-in-review/.